Investigations

 Test

-Immunophenotyping (on bone marrow specimens, or peripheral blood if sufficient numbers of circulating lymphoblasts are present) using flow cytometry is required to assess cell surface markers to:[1][3][8]
+Immunophenotyping (on bone marrow specimens, or peripheral blood if sufficient numbers of circulating lymphoblasts are present) is required to assess cell markers to:[60]

 determine lymphoid lineage (B-cell or T-cell);